Rachel Chan (biologist): Education

-Chan did her undergraduate study at the Hebrew University of Jerusalem, Israel.
+Chan did her undergraduate study at the Hebrew University of Jerusalem.
 She received her Ph.D. degree in Biochemistry from the National University of Rosario, Argentina, in 1988.

 HB4 technology

-In 2003, Dr. Raquel Chan and Dr. Daniel González, in collaboration with the company Bioceres, the National Scientific and Technical Research Council (CONICET) and the Universidad Nacional del Litoral (UNL), led the team that discovered the effect of tolerance to the drought of a sunflower gene called hahb-4.
+In 2003, Raquel Chan and Daniel González, in collaboration with the company Bioceres, the National Scientific and Technical Research Council (CONICET) and the Universidad Nacional del Litoral (UNL), led the team that discovered the effect of tolerance to the drought of a sunflower gene called hahb-4.

 The initial discovery allowed Bioceres to develop a specific project to generate new hahb-4 transformation events on Arabidopsis thaliana.
 The objective of the project was to evaluate different promoters and molecular constructions to be used later on crops of agronomic interest.

 In the course of developing the technology a particular efficiency of the hahb-4 gene was identified.
 This new, modified version of the original gene provides a greater efficiency in drought conditions.
 The modified hahb-4 sunflower gene improves adaptation of the plant to the environment, which allows obtaining a higher yield of grain.
 HB4® is currently the world's only drought-tolerant GMO technology for wheat and soybean crops.